 Like scooters, there are good ones and there’s the rest.
 As John Hughes says, first pick your dealer and then pick your vehicle.
 What makes a good dealer?
 Well one that specialises in scooters is probably a fairly decent bet.
 But get on the net and find out.
 Plenty of info, opinion and experience is out there if you look for it.
 And check them out in person.
 Do they advertise their prices?
-Are these inclusive of all costs including 12 months rego?
+Are these inclusive of all costs including registration and stamp duty?
 Are there lots of special offers which never seem to change?
 Do they sound like they know what they are talking about?
 Are they giving you advice, or just trying to sell you a scooter?
 Do they sell a good range of safety gear, or just the cheap stuff?
 The lower the price/quality of the machine you buy, the more you will have to interact with them.
 So pick wisely.

 We are aware that some dealers have found a loophole whereby they can sell scooters as new, but these are licensed in the dealers name, so they will have minimal registration, and will not include Stamp Duty.
 And this has been approved as legal by the Department of Consumer Protection.
 So make sure that when you buy a new scooter that you ask what it includes, and if it doesn’t include much rego and excludes Stamp Duty find out how much these are and factor into your equation.
 We must admit that we were surprised that the WA government department that supposedly operates to look after consumers interests allows this, but there you have it.
 Buyer beware.